databricks/spark-csv/README.md

 This library requires Spark 1.3+

 ## Linking
-You can link against this library in your program at the following coordiates:
+You can link against this library in your program at the following coordinates:

 ### Scala 2.10
 ```